emmvs/rails_linktree_builder/README.md

 LinkTree HiveTracks is a web application designed to manage and display personalized link trees.
 It allows users to create a custom page with links to their most important content, making it easier for their audience to find everything in one place.

 ## Features
-- User authentication and management.
+- User authentication & management
-- Create and manage custom links.
+- Create and manage custom links
-- Track click statistics for each link.
+- Track click statistics for each link
-- Responsive design for optimal viewing on various devices.
+- Responsive design for optimal viewing on various devices
-- Admin dashboard for advanced management.
+- Admin dashboard for advanced management

 ## Installation
 To get started with this project, clone the repository and install the dependencies: